23 Eco Friendly Bathroom Products For a Zero Waste Morning Routine

-Discover the zero waste bathroom swaps you need to make your bathroom more eco-friendly – including zero waste toothpaste, deodorant, shampoo, cosmetics, period products & more.
+Discover the eco friendly bathroom products you need to make your morning routine more sustainable.
+This extensive guide includes zero waste toothpaste, plastic-free deodorant, shampoo bars, sustainable cosmetics, reusable period products & more.

 Go take a look in your bathroom waste basket.
 No really!
 Humor me for a minute and go take a look!